Jeshibu/PlayniteExtensionsFeatures/libraries.md

 [^g]: Imports all supported games on import regardless of actual ownership status
 [^h]: Play time is always tracked when launched through Playnite
 [^i]: Not strictly speaking installed, but playable via streaming
-[^j]: Only games that were purchased as there is now ownership for free games
+[^j]: Only games that were purchased, as there is no ownership for free games